 Pick-up and drop-off pilot for passenger cars

-Our pilot zone is in the Fenway, on the northside of Boylston Street near Kilmarnock Street.
-We've created spots for pick-up and drop-off activity in an effort to:
+Our pilot zone was in the Fenway, on the northside of Boylston Street near Kilmarnock Street.
+We created spots for pick-up and drop-off activity in an effort to:

 - ease congestion